-Impending release of Arizona election audit results puts state’s AG on the spot
+Impending release of election audit results puts Arizona AG on the spot

 The small Florida-based firm had no experience with election audits and its CEO had previously embraced Mr. Trump’s rigged election claims.

-Things got messier this week when a secret recording emerged of a Maricopa County Board member suggesting that two of his colleagues opposed the audit because of their narrow victories in their re-election races.
+Things got messier this week when a secret recording emerged of a Maricopa County Board member suggesting that two of his colleagues opposed the audit because of their narrow victories in their reelection races.

 The board member apologized for his comments and resigned.